Flynas Launches Its New Operations Base And The 4Th In Saudi At Madinah Airport

-The Operations Reveals its New Network of Destinations Starting December 1 We are proud to showcase our commitment to Madinah and to expand offerings for our guests, in line with the objectives of the Pilgrims Experience Program to facilitate access to the Two Holy Mosques.”

-- Bander Almohanna, CEO and Managing Director of flynasRIYADH , SAUDI ARABIA , October 10, 2023 /EINPresswire / -- flynas, the national airline and the leading low-cost carrier in the Middle East and the world, announced adding 7 new routes to its ever-expanding flight network from its new operations base at Madinah Airport starting from December 1, 2023.
+(MENAFN- GlobeNewsWire - Nasdaq) Riyadh, Kingdom of Saudi Arabia, Oct.
+10, 2023 (GLOBE NEWSWIRE) -- flynas, the national airline and the leading low-cost carrier in the Middle East and the world, announced adding 7 new routes to its ever-expanding flight network from its new operations base at Madinah Airport starting from December 1, 2023.

 After becoming the only carrier with 4 operations bases across the Kingdom, the leading LCC will launch two domestic routes from Madinah to Abha and Tabuk and five international routes to Dubai, Amman, Baghdad, Istanbul, and Ankara to be operated alongside the other four existing routes from Madinah to Riyadh, Jeddah, Dammam, and Cairo.
 These additions will bring the total number of routes operated by flynas from Madinah to 11 so far.